 |Used for||The treatment of dizziness and problems with balance; the treatment of nausea and vomiting; to ease agitation and severe restlessness; schizophrenia|

 Prochlorperazine belongs to a group of medicines called 'phenothiazines'.
-It is prescribed for a variety of unrelated conditions, including problems with balance and dizziness, sickness, agitation and restlessness, and schizophrenia.
+It is prescribed for a variety of unrelated conditions, including problems with balance and dizziness, sickness (nausea and vomiting), agitation and restlessness, and schizophrenia.
 Prochlorperazine is thought to work by blocking the action of a chemical called dopamine which acts on the nervous system in the brain.

 Before taking prochlorperazine